As earthquake death toll rises, a frantic rescue effort transfixes Turkey

 In Turkey, rescue workers in the city of Izmir were concentrating their search for survivors in the decimated remains of at least eight buildings, according to the disaster management agency.
 Since Friday, at least 104 people have been rescued, Turkish health minister Fahrettin Koca announced on Twitter.

-The rescue operation has captivated Turkey, with news channels and social media outlets carrying live streams of backhoes shifting concrete, tales of impossible rescues along with pictures of the missing or the dead.
+The rescue operation has transfixed Turkey.
+News channels and social media outlets are carrying live streams of backhoes shifting concrete, tales of impossible rescues along with pictures of the missing and the dead.

-The temblor was only the latest in a series of calamities to befall Turkey in the past year: Along with the coronavirus pandemic and a severe economic crisis, an earthquake in January killed 41 people and a series of avalanches weeks later killed 38, including rescue workers.
+The temblor was the latest in a series of calamities to befall Turkey in the past year: In addition to the coronavirus and a severe economic crisis, an earthquake in January killed 41 people and a series of avalanches weeks later killed 38, including rescue workers.

 A photograph of Arda Baran Demir, a 17-year-old boy from a village in eastern Turkey, posing with a parakeet on his arm, has circulated widely on Twitter, in an expression of collective grief.
 Demir, who had won a scholarship to study in a private school in Izmir, died in the quake, according to the local governor of his hometown.

 There was no word yet on the fate of two young siblings, Sayra Alpgunduz and her twin brother, Cinar Alpgunduz, who were trapped somewhere under the rubble of the Riza Bey Apartments, according to the Sabah newspaper.
-Pictures of them posing together have also circulated widely, clowning during a meal or standing in a garden, dressed for a formal event.
+Pictures of the pair posing together — clowning during a meal or standing in a garden, dressed for a formal event — have circulated widely.

 One survivor from the Riza Bey apartments, Ahmet Citim, 70, was barely conscious when rescue workers found him in the debris early Sunday, 33 hours after the earthquake.

-“When we first went to him, he wasn’t speaking,” Ali Faruk Balkan, a rescue worker, said in a televised interview.
-After clearing some debris, Citim’s face appeared and he began to utter words.
+“When we first went to him, he wasn’t speaking,” Ali Faruk Balkan said in a televised interview.
+After rescue workers cleared some debris, Citim’s face appeared and he began to utter words.

 “At that moment, we lost our professionalism and lost ourselves with joy,” Balkan said.

-A video posted by Koca of the rescue of 16-year-old Ince Okan, who was trapped along with her dog, has been viewed nearly 2 million times.
+A video posted by Koca showing the rescue of 16-year-old Ince Okan, who was trapped along with her dog, has been viewed nearly 2 million times.
 “Sister, can you hold my hand?”
 Okan asks Edanur Dogan, one of the rescuers.
 “Of course I can,” Dogan replied.
 The dog, named Peanut, was also brought out alive, and was staying in a dog hotel while Okan recovered in a hospital, local media reported.

-By Sunday evening, rescuers thought that at least 20 survivors were still in the ruins of the Riza Bey Apartments, according to Burak Galip Akkurt, who works with AKUT, a nongovernmental search and rescue organization.
+By Sunday evening, rescuers believed that at least 20 survivors were still in the ruins of the Riza Bey Apartments, according to Burak Galip Akkurt, who works with AKUT, a nongovernmental search and rescue organization.
 Akkurt, who spoke in a telephone interview from atop the rubble, said no survivors had been extricated Sunday from a section where he and his team had been searching.

-Making matters more difficult, the search was suspended temporarily because of fears that a nearby building — destabilized by the initial 7.0 magnitude earthquake, or one of the hundreds of aftershocks — might also collapse, he said.
+Making matters more difficult, he said, the search was suspended temporarily amid fears that a nearby building, destabilized by the initial 7.0 magnitude earthquake or one of hundreds of aftershocks, might also collapse.

 “We are not at that stage yet,” he added.
 “We are still hoping.”